 The Compensation Committee meets as often as necessary in order to carry out its duties.
-In 2009, the Compensation Committee met seven times.
+In 2011, the Compensation Committee met six times.
 The Compensation Committee periodically reviews each executive's total compensation, including base salary, annual cash incentive compensation, stock option awards, restricted stock awards, awards under the LTIP, unrealized stock option award gains, perquisites and defined contribution plan holdings (including the amounts contributed to such plans by the Company), as well as such executive's Capital Stock holdings, in recommending or setting, as applicable, each element of compensation.
 The Compensation Committee balances the types of compensation for each executive between fixed compensation and performance-based compensation in such a way that less robust Company performance will result in a lower total compensation to the executive.
-For example, compensation levels in 2009 were generally higher than in 2008 due primarily to the achievement in 2009 of EBITDA targets that resulted in awards pursuant to the LTIP while there was no such achievement or awards in 2008.
-In 2009, the total compensation, as set forth in the Summary Compensation Table, of all the named executive officers was higher by the following amounts: Mr. McNamara - 33.3%; Mr. Williams - 40.7%; Mr. O'Toole - 45.1%; Mr. Lee - 24.0%; and Mr. Tucker - 47.6%.
+In 2011, the total compensation, as set forth in the Summary Compensation Table, of all the named executive officers was changed by the following percents: Mr. McNamara - 9.7%; Mr. Williams - 8.3%; Mr. O'Toole - 1.4%; Mr. Lee - 7.6%; and Mr. Tucker - 10.2%.

-In July 2008, the Compensation Committee reviewed a market study prepared by Compensation Strategies, Inc. to determine if the levels and types of compensation paid by the Company to its management are appropriate in comparison with a peer group of companies and in the broader market.
-The Compensation Committee was previously relying on a market study of compensation prepared in December 2004.
-The companies considered to be part of the peer group in the 2008 study were:
+In August 2011, the Compensation Committee reviewed a market study prepared by Compensation Strategies, Inc. to determine if the levels and types of compensation paid by the Company to its management are appropriate in comparison with a peer group of companies and in the broader market.
+The Compensation Committee was previously relying on a market study of compensation prepared in July 2008.
+The companies considered to be part of the peer group in the 2011 study were:

-Odyssey Healthcare Inc.

-Emeritus Corp.

-Healthcare Services Group
+Gentiva Health Services, Inc. Emeritus Corp.
+Healthcare Services Group Healthways Inc.

-Healthways Inc.

 Skilled Healthcare Group Inc.

 Amedisys Inc.

-Integrated Electrical Services

 Rollins Inc.

 Comfort Systems USA Inc.

-Gentiva Health Services Inc.

 Sun Healthcare Group Inc.

 Lincare Holdings Inc.

-Apria Healthcare Group Inc.

 ABM Industries Inc.

 Kindred Healthcare Inc.

+Five Star Quality Care, Inc.

+Rehabcare Group, Inc.

+Mednax, Inc.

+Sunrise Senior Living, Inc.

+Brookdale Senior Living, Inc.

 Ecolab Inc.

 Compensation Strategies, Inc. used regression analysis to normalize the data on annual revenues of the peer companies relative to the Company's annual revenues to ensure comparability.
 The market study showed that base salaries at the Company were comparable to the median level of base salaries for the peer group, and incentive compensation, which is based on Company performance, was above the median level.
-After studying the survey, the Compensation Committee determined that the level and balance of the Company's compensation between fixed and variable incentive compensation were appropriate considering the relative performance of the Company as compared with the peer group.
+An analysis was conducted by these independent compensation consultants in 2011, using 2010 data, of the compensation of 13 company executives (excluding the CEO).
+Compensation of the Company executives was compared to "market levels", defined as executive compensation for the above referenced peer group of 18 publicly-traded companies of similar size to Chemed and broader market information.
+For the Chemed executives as a group: